SleepWorkers/Project-SIGHT/test/avneesh_test_phase1/MATLAB_tests_version1/README.md

 # What is this ?
-All MATLAB test files are stored in this directory
+All MATLAB test files in version 1 are stored in this directory

+:warning: This version has been discontinued, please check Version 2.
+More information [here](https://github.com/SleepWorkers/Project-SIGHT/issues/16#issuecomment-460722749) :warning:

 # Table of contents
 - [What is this ?](#what-is-this)